Can a quantum state over time resemble a quantum state at a single time?: States over time

 \section{States over time}

 We begin with the simplest situation in which to discuss the construction of a quantum state over time: a single system considered at two different times, as depicted in Fig.~\ref{first}.

 Whereas Hilbert spaces are conventionally associated with systems that persist over time, we shall here associate Hilbert spaces to quantum systems that are considered to be localized to a given region of space-time (similar in spirit to `events' in relativity).
 The system at the first time is denoted $A$, and that at the second time $B$.
-The most general possible evolution of the system corresponds to a \emph{quantum channel}, that is, a trace-preserving completely positive map, denoted $\chan{A}{B}$.
+Assuming that the system is initially uncorrelated with its environment, the most general possible evolution of the system corresponds to a \emph{quantum channel}, that is, a trace-preserving completely positive map, denoted $\chan{A}{B}$.
 Conventionally, the quantum state of $A$ is represented by an operator acting on $\mathcal{H}_A$, denoted $\rho_A$, and the quantum state of $B$ is represented by an operator acting on $\mathcal{H}_B$, denoted $\rho_B$.
 The state of $B$ can be determined by the state of $A$ and the channel, via $\rho_B = \chan{A}{B}(\rho_A)$.

 It is natural to consider the possibility of a quantum state for the composite system $AB$, represented by an operator $\rho_{AB}$ acting on $\mathcal{H}_{A}\otimes \mathcal{H}_{B}$.
 The scenario of Fig.~\ref{first} is fully defined by the state $\rho_A$ and the channel $\chan{A}{B}$ (as these determine the output state $\rho_B$), so we assume that the state over time is a function of these: \be \rho_{AB} = f(\rho_A,\chan{A}{B}) .\ee We restrict to the finite-dimensional case, so that $\rho_{AB}$ can be represented by a square matrix, but we do not require that $\rho_{AB}$ is a standard density matrix.
 The properties that should be required of the function $f$, and the possible forms $f$ can take, are the main questions addressed in this paper.